microsoft/FactoryOrchestrator/README.md

 ## Open Source Components
 ### IpcServiceFramework
 FactoryOrchestrator forks the source of [IpcServiceFramework](https://github.com/jacqueskang/IpcServiceFramework).
 At this time, we are actively working on integrating our version of IpcServiceFramework with the [official IpcServiceFramework repo](https://github.com/jacqueskang/IpcServiceFramework), removing the need for this fork.
+### Pe-Utility
+FactoryOrchestrator minimally forks a portion of the source of [Pe-Utility](https://github.com/AndresTraks/pe-utility), to build it as a .NET Standard library and reduce the code complexity for FactoryOrchestrator's use case.

 # Contributing